ams-OSRAM-Group/tmf8820_21_28_driver_linux/README.md

 # Time-of-Flight (ToF) Linux Reference Driver

+The driver was developed on tested with the [ams OSRAM TMF882X_EVM_DB_DEMO Evaluation kit](https://ams-osram.com/products/boards-kits-accessories/kits/ams-tmf882x-evm-db-demo-evaluation-kit).
+This EVM includes a [Rasperry PI Zero](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) where the Linux driver is operating.

 1. Description

     Contains the release files for adding tmf882x support to the linux kernel